arielk5740/react-fsm-app/README.md

 }
 ```

-## Overview

-The application fetches a list of Pokemon from an API and displays it.
-It uses a finite state
-machine to manage the different states of this process including idle, loading, data and error states.
+# TV Show Tracker

+This is a small application built with React that uses a finite state machine to manage application state.
+It uses the [TV Maze API](https://www.tvmaze.com/api) to allow users to search for TV shows and view detailed information about them.

 ## Libraries used